lordfeck/last.played/README.md

 Last.Played
 ============
 No-frills PSGI application that will fetch the last played track of any Last.FM user.
+It also can fetch the user's top played track of all time, last week or last 12 months.

 Requires a Last.FM API key and a few common Perl modules to work.

 The Last::Played library also works standalone.
+The methods will be documented in POD, or just refer to `last.test.pl` for an example.

 # USING
 Use the makefile to install all dependencies (Plack, LWP, Starman, JSON):